Mayo Clinic Care Network Content

 Young-onset Alzheimer's

-A very small percentage of people who develop Alzheimer's disease have the young-onset type.
-Signs and symptoms of this type usually appear between ages 30 and 60 years.
-This type of Alzheimer's disease is very strongly linked to your genes.
+A very small number of people who get Alzheimer's disease have the young-onset type.
+Symptoms of this type of Alzheimer's usually appear between ages 30 and 60.
+Young-onset Alzheimer's disease, also called early-onset Alzheimer's, has a strong genetic link.

-However, some people who have early-onset Alzheimer's don't have mutations in these three genes.
-That suggests that some early-onset forms of Alzheimer's disease are linked to other genetic mutations or other factors that haven't been identified yet.
+Still, some people who have young-onset Alzheimer's don't have changes in any of these three genes.
+That suggests some young-onset types of Alzheimer's disease are linked to other gene changes or other things that have yet to be found.